 Fig.~\ref{fig:csfr} shows the cosmic star formation rate (SFR) density.
 The overall shape of the redshift evolution is almost consistent with observations, while our model slightly under-predicts the SFR density at $z\sim1-2$.
 Exploring the reasons for this in the model, we find that disc instabilities strongly shape our SFR density at $z\lesssim3$.
 With them, central black hole growth is enhanced relative to the model without disc instabilities, and the resultant AGN feedback suppresses the SFR density.
 Other statistics in the model, such as the black hole mass function in the local Universe and the black hole mass--bulge mass relation, are also in well agreement with recent observational data.
 Further model galaxy results can be found in \citet{Makiya2016} and \citet{Shirakata2019}.

 The next set of figures illustrate how Uchuu-$\nu^2$GC reproduces the observed LF of AGN over a wide redshift range, $0<z<6$ (\citealt{Shirakata2019}).
-Fig.~\ref{fig:xlf_ref} compares the AGN hard {\it X}-ray LFs of Uchuu-$\nu^2$GC and observations from $z=0$ to $z=4$.
+Fig.~\ref{fig:xlf_ref} compares the intrinsic AGN hard {\it X}-ray LFs of Uchuu-$\nu^2$GC and observations from $z=0$ to $z=4$.
 Fig.~\ref{fig:uvlf_ref} shows the AGN UV LFs from $z=0$ to $z=7$.
 While our model broadly reproduces the observed AGN UV LF at $\mathrm{M}_{1450} \gtrsim -25$, it under-predicts the bright-end.
+Figs.~\ref{fig:xlf_ref} and \ref{fig:uvlf_ref} also show the results of two model variants, one with $f_{\mathrm{BH}}=0.04$ and one with $f_{\mathrm{bar}}=0.93$ for comparison.
+It seems that the model with $f_{\mathrm{BH}}=0.04$ is in more agreement with the observations at $z\gtrsim2$.
+Since our fiducial model assumes that $f_{\mathrm{BH}}$ is redshift independent, we have set $f_{\mathrm{BH}}=0.02$ to match the LFs at $z<2$ and the observed correlation between the masses of host bulges and their SMBHs at $z=0$ (\citealt{McConnell2013}).
 We have also verified that the predicted two-point correlation function of AGN is also consistent with current observations (\citealt{Oogi2020}).